aleprada/phishtracker/README.md

 **Phishing tracker**

-This tool allows you to track phishing campaigns using the tool [dnstwist](https://github.com/elceef/dnstwist), an SQLite database and [pyMISP](https://pymisp.readthedocs.io/en/latest/modules.html#pymisp) for sending to MISP instances potential campaigns.
+This tool allows you to track phishing campaigns using the tool [dnstwist](https://github.com/elceef/dnstwist), an SQLite database and [pyMISP](https://pymisp.readthedocs.io/en/latest/modules.html#pymisp)  for storing the potential phishing campaigns in a MISP instance.

 The tool has 2 parts:
-* A simple bash file that reads domain names from the domain_list.txt file and checks with dnstwist for potential phishing campaigns.
+* A Bash file that reads domain names from the domain_list.txt file and checks with Dnstwist the existence of potential phishing campaigns supplanting the domain names of the list.
 In this case, it's also checking MX servers.
-The output is stored in JSON format in the report folder and the domains are stored in the SQLite dabatabase for accountability.
+The output is stored in JSON format in the report folder and the domains are stored in the SQLite database for traceability.
 * A Python script  with PyMISP for parsing JSON reports by dnstwist and send those domains that aren't stored in the SQLite database

 **Usage**

 1. Create two cron jobs: